| 1. Kennedy was pressuring for a

 John F.

-assassinated.
-He also claimed that Meyer had told his wife, Ann Truitt,
+when he was assassinated.
+He also claimed that Meyer had told his wife,

-that she was keeping an account of this relationship in her diary.
-Meyer
+Ann Truitt, that she was keeping an account of this relationship in her

-asked Truitt to take possession of a private diary "if anything ever
+diary.
+Meyer asked Truitt to take possession of a private diary "if

 C. David